-EARLY YEARS VISIT FEEDBACK REPORT

-School/Setting name Hillcross Primary School Visit date 18-3-2020 Headteacher Lisa Francis NOR 530 Telephone number 020 8542 6936 Assessor Dr Andrew Swatland Quality Mark Contact email at school/setting steph.mayar@hillcross.merton.sch.uk Quality Mark Contact Name at school/setting Stephanie Mayar

-A brief context of the School/Setting

-Hillcross is a large community primary school in the London Borough of Merton.
+Quality Mark EARLY YEARS VISIT FEEDBACK REPORT School/Setting name Hillcross Primary School Visit date 18-3-2020 Headteacher Lisa Francis NOR 530 Telephone number 020 8542 6936 Assessor Dr Andrew Swatland Quality Mark Contact email at school/setting Quality Mark Contact Name at school/setting Stephanie Mayar A brief context of the School/Setting Hillcross is a large community primary school in the London Borough of Merton.
 It was inspected in February 2018 and was judged to be Good.
 The Early Years provision was also graded as Good.
 The school is an Exeter University-accredited 'Thinking School'.
 It has a large nursery with a mix of full time and part time pupils.
-There are two reception classes who share three classrooms and a very well-resourced outside learning area.
+There are two reception classes who share three classrooms and a very wellresourced outside learning area.
 The school already has the Primary Quality Mark.

-Visit Type Initial Visit (IAV)

-The Assessor spoke to the following people:

-Headteacher and/or Senior Leaders YES Communication / Language Subject Leader Mathematics Subject Leader NO Assessment Manager NO

-NO

-SENCo Child representative(s) Governors/Trustees Parent representative(s)

-NO YES NO YES
+Visit Type Initial Visit (IAV) The Assessor spoke to the following people: Headteacher and/or Mathematics Subject Communication / Assessment Manager Senior Leaders Language Subject Leader YES Leader NO NO NO SENCo Child representative(s) Governors/Trustees Parent representative(s) NO YES NO YES YES The previous development points have List any noteworthy evidence. been implemented.
+The very well-resourced classrooms and extensive These were agreed in November 2019 are outside learning area. being implemented-please see below.